What to do in Naples: 10 Things You Should Not Miss!

 - Italians take riposo, their afternoon naptime, pretty seriously.
 Plan your day with a midday break in mind.

 In a city as bursting with history as Naples, where every block reveals new historical buildings or fascinating landmarks, it’s useful to have a guide.
 As an independent traveler you can explore, but you miss a lot of the context that makes this such an amazing cultural place unless you’re constantly reading your guidebook.
-Going with a tour means you’ll get enough information to really appreciate what you’re seeing and travel more comfortably.

 Whether you’re a foodie, an amateur archeologist, or looking to relax for a few days, Naples has everything you’re looking for.
 And if you’re not sure what to do in Naples at any point, just revisit our list!